HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

-The above figure shows the evolution of different content types served from CDNs over the years.
 From 2024 to 2025, we see mixed trends across content types.
 HTML content continued its upward trajectory, increasing from 33% to 35%.
 Subdomain content remained stable at 52% in both years.
 However, third-party content experienced a notable decline from 75% in 2024 to 71% in 2025, representing a four percentage point decrease after years of consistent growth.

 {{ figure_markup(
   image="cdn-usage-ranking-mobile.png",